AvrilMaleham/mini-project-3-instructions/README.md

 # Next.js Web App

-For your third and final mini project, you will be converting the pizza website into Next JS!
+For your third and final mini project, you will be converting the pizza website into Next.js!

 ## You will need to think about: